Dry skin in babies: your questions answered

 “What should I do when my baby’s skin is dry?”

 You might find that dry skin in baby needs a little more care.
 “If your baby's skin is dry, a moisturizer should be used daily,” recommends Dr. Zilda.
-Using our Rich Moisture Baby Lotion, for example, keeps dry skin hydrated for up to 24 hours
+Using our Rich Moisture Hypoallergenic Lotion, for example, keeps dry skin hydrated for up to 24 hours

 “How long should my baby spend in the bath?”